 On April 18, 2011, the City approved an agreement to loan up to \$1.3 million to ROEM Development Corporation (ROEM) to acquire a long-term ground lease of property known as 135 Franklin Street.
 The loan was funded by CDBG funds at 4.0 percent interest and a term of 55 years.
-On November 1, 2011 the full loan was assigned to Franklin Street Family Apartments.

 On April 18, 2011, the City approved an agreement to loan up to \$10.6 million to ROEM for the development of an affordable family rental housing development to be located at the property mentioned above.
-On November 1, 2011 the full loan was assigned to Franklin Street Family Apartments.
 The loan was funded by Housing Successor funds with 4.0 percent interest and a term of 55 years.